 A high-level diagnostic has been completed assessing the areas likely to have an impact of IFRS on the financial statements.
-Management continues to make progress in evaluating the transitional impacts of conversion but it is expected that the most significant changes include, but are not limited to, the treatment of property, plant and equipment, additional disclosure and notes accompanying the financial statement, and impact of elections made under IFRS 1 "First Time Adoption of International Financial Reporting Standards"
+Management is moving into the final stages of evaluating the transitional impacts of conversion but it is expected that the most significant changes include, but are not limited to, the treatment of property, plant and equipment, additional disclosure and notes accompanying the financial statements, and impact of elections made under IFRS 1 "First Time Adoption of International Financial Reporting Standards".